Table of Contents

-Na2[B4O5(OH)4]·8H2O is an important boron compound and a salt of boric acid with chemical name Sodium borate.
+Na2[B4O5(OH)4]·8H2O is an important boron compound and a salt of boric acid with the chemical name Sodium borate.
 It is also called Borax or Disodium tetraborate, or Sodium tetraborate.
 It was first discovered in the 8th century AD in the dry lake beds in Tibet.
 It was imported through the Silk Road to the Arabian Peninsula.

 Properties of Sodium borate – Na2[B4O5(OH)4]·8H2O

 Na2[B4O5(OH)4]·8H2O Uses (Sodium borate)

 - Sodium borate is used in food industry as a food additive.

 - Used to prevent wood rot in boats.